-Course description and requirementsThe language of instruction of the Academic Reading course, in accordance with the results of the survey of students' preferences, will be ENGLISH, with occasional Czech translation.
+Course description and requirementsThe language of instruction of the Academic Reading course will be ENGLISH and CZECH.
 However, students are not required (though encouraged) to speak in English.The first half of the course will be dedicated to the exploration of reading strategies, building up academic vocabulary and detailed reading of texts from selected fields of humanities.

-In order to obtain the 3 credits for this course, regular attendance (min 75%) is required, as well as meeting all the deadlines and classroom activity.
+In order to obtain the 3 credits for this course, classroom activity, regular attendance (min 50% of all contact sessions), meeting all the deadlines in moodle as well as journal and classroom activity is required.

-Please download or print the whole material, we are going to work with it in our next class.
+Please download the whole material, we are going to work with it in our next class.

 Challenge yourselves!!
 Study the words from the AWL by the end of the semester!
 We will check your progress around mid-semester!
 If you take 1 sublist a week, you'll become an academic vocabulary expert by January - what a chance!
 Don't miss it!

 Read the attached article and prepare your answers to the 5 questions.

 If you cannot join class on October 20, upload your answers here by October 19, 23 p.m.

 Take this fun quiz and get acquainted with some key academic expressions.
 Deadline: October 19, 11 p.m.

 Practice your reading comprehension by taking this short quiz - your chance to take the test is prolonged until November 2.
 Don't miss it:)